-The equipment costs \$1,000,000, and, if it were purchased, Lewis could obtain a term loan for the full purchase price at a 10% interest rate.
-Although the equipment has a 6-year useful life, it is classified as a special-purpose computer, so it falls into the MACRS 3-year class.
+The equipment costs \$1,000,000 and, if it were purchased, Lewis could obtain a term loan for the full purchase price at a 10% interest rate.
+Although the equipment has a 6-year useful life, it is classified as a special-purpose computer and therefore falls into the MACRS 3-year class.
 If the system were purchased, a 4-year maintenance contract could be obtained at a cost of \$20,000 per year, payable at the beginning of each year.
-The equipment would be sold after 4 years, and the best estimate of its residual value at that time is \$200,000.
-However, since real-time display system technology is changing rapidly, the actual residual value is uncertain.
+The equipment would be sold after 4 years, and the best estimate of its residual value is \$200,000.
+However, because real-time display system technology is changing rapidly, the actual residual value is uncertain.

 As an alternative to the borrow-and-buy plan, the equipment manufacturer informed Lewis that Consolidated Leasing would be willing to write a 4-year guideline lease on the equipment, including maintenance, for payments of \$260,000 at the beginning of each year.
 Lewis's marginal federal-plus-state tax rate is 40%.
-You have been asked to analyze the lease-versus-purchase decision, and in the process to answer the following questions:
+You have been asked to analyze the leaseversus-purchase decision and, in the process, to answer the following questions.